 Step #6: Let the Design and Paint Dry

-Once you paint the glass windows and let them dry, it will reveal the color of the paint.
+Once you paint the glass windows and let them dry, it will reveal the true color of the paint.
 If the vibrant content satisfies you, you can seal it already.
-Otherwise, you can paint the second coat until the design is perfect.
+Otherwise, you can add a paint of second coat until you attain the design you’re aiming for.

 Step #7: Let it Cure and Seal Your Painted Glass

 Every type of paint has different curing times and you can also speed up the drying time.
-Say, you can use a UV lamp or hair dryer but make sure the paint will not be ruined.
+Say, you can use a UV lamp or hair dryer.
+But you need to watch out so you don’t ruin the paint.

 A natural method to cure is to expose the painted window to the sun and wait for it to completely dry.
 If you are satisfied with your painted glass, apply it as a sealer to protect it from dust and damage.